lilydao11/data-science-sp2023/challenges/c03-stang-assignment.md

     aluminum, all the values seems to fluctuate with different variable changes.
 - How many aluminum alloys are in this dataset?
 How do you know?
-  - There is one aluminum alloy in this dataset and I know this because the value for the alloy column is the same all the way down.
+  - There is one aluminum alloy in this dataset and I know this through looking for distinct values down the “alloy” column.
+This yielded a 1x1 table of one alloy.
 This means that there is only one alloy being tested.
 - What angles were tested?
   - Three different angles were tested: 0 degrees, 45 degrees, and 90
     degrees.
+This was shown through looking at the distinct values in the “angle” column.
+This yielded a 3x1 table of three unique angles tested.
 - What thicknesses were tested?
   - Four different thicknesses were tested: .022 in, .03 in, .064 in,
     and .081 in.
+This was shown through looking at the distinct values in the “thick” column.
+This yielded a 4x1 table of four unique thicknesses tested.
-- Does thickness or angle affect E more?
+- My question: Does thickness or angle affect E more?

 ## Visualize